crcox/WISC_MVPA/README.md

 # Whole-brain Imaging with Sparse Correlations (WISC) Workflow

 The WISC workflow implements whole-brain classification and representational analysis methods for cognitive neuroscience.
+It highlights two techniques developed at the University of Wisconsin-Madison and the Wisconsin Institutes for Discovery:

+1. Sparse Overlapping Sets (SOS) Lasso [1]
+2. Network Representational Similarity Analsysis [2]

 The tool is intended for use with Hight Throughput/Performance Computing clusters: parameters can be specified using a JSON formatted text file in the working directory, and results are written to disk as a structure.
 Tools have been written to aggregate over `results.mat` files returned by several parallel jobs.

 ## Usage
 Adapt the `Makefile` to point to your (or your institution's) Matlab Compiler `mcc`.
 This will build a portable executable that can be run anywhere there is a compatible Matlab Runtime Environment without duplicating licenses.
 Your computing environment may have specific documentation on this process.
 I build the code against **Matlab 2015b**, and avoid using data types and features introduced in recent years.
 However, Matlab's feature set changes all the time time making forward or backward compatability difficult to predict.